-My husband and I relocated thirty-one years ago to the Eastern Townships area of southern Quebec, a few minutes from the Vermont border and beautiful Lake Memphremagog.
+My husband and I relocated thirty-two years ago to the Eastern Townships area of southern Quebec, a few minutes from the Vermont border and beautiful Lake Memphremagog.

 Thousands of Hemerocallis (daylily) cultivars fall into this category.
 The genus comes in low-growing miniature varieties to tall cultivars with seven-inch blooms.
 Doubles and frilly edged knockouts are also becoming widely available, as are spider and unusual form daylilies.
 There are early, midseason and late-blooming varieties and rebloomers as well.
 The garden is never void of colour all summer long, thanks to these wonderful hybrids.